Deoghar Airport

 Deoghar Airport (IATA: DGH, ICAO: VEDO) is a domestic airport serving Deoghar in the state of Jharkhand, India.
 It is situated approximately 12 kilometres (7.4 mi) from the city centre.
 The airport has been primarily developed to serve the region of North-Eastern part of Jharkhand and some districts of West Bengal and Bihar.
-It also caters millions of pilgrims of Baidyanath Temple across the country.
+It also caters millions of pilgrims of Baidyanath Temple across the country and Sammed Shikarji for Jains.
 It is spread over 654 acre.
 The airport has a 2,500 meter long runway, capable of handling Airbus A320, A321 and Boeing 737 type of aircraft.
-Prime Minister Narendra Modi laid the foundation stone of development for the airport on 25 May 2018, and was inaugurated on 12 July 2022.
+Prime Minister Narendra Modi laid the foundation stone of the airport on 25 May 2018, and it was opened on 12 July 2022.

 History

-The Government of Jharkhand had signed a Memorandum of Understanding (MoU) with the Airports Authority of India (AAI) in 2013, to construct the airport, to promote religious tourism in the state.
+The Government of Jharkhand had signed a Memorandum of Understanding (MOU) with the Airports Authority of India (AAI) in 2013, to construct the airport, to promote religious tourism in the state.

-The Government later signed a tripartite MoU with the AAI and Defence Research and Development Organisation (DRDO) in March 2017, to develop the airport for non-military use and for the operations of Airbus A320 and C-130 category aircraft.
+The Government later signed a tripartite MOU with the AAI and Defence Research and Development Organisation (DRDO) in March 2017, to develop the airport for non-military use and for the operations of Airbus A320 and C-130 category aircraft.
 The construction of the Airport was completed on 2022.
 The airport received its aerodrome license from Directorate General of Civil Aviation, India (DGCA) in April 2022, for regular use of the airport for flight operations, under public use category later on in 28 June 2022, the DGCA upgraded its aerodrome licence from 3C to 4C allowing commercial aircraft operations up to Airbus 321 and Boeing 737.
 The first trial flight was done in June 2022, on Deoghar Airport by IndiGo from Kolkata before its commercial operations.

-On 12 July 2022, The airport was inaugurated by Prime Minister Narendra Modi.
-Scheduled commercial operation commenced on 12 June 2022 by IndiGo on Deoghar- Kolkata route under RCS Udan Scheme.
+On 12 July 2022, The Airport was inaugurated by Prime Minister Narendra Modi.
+Scheduled commercial operations commenced on 12 June 2022 by IndiGo on the Deoghar-Kolkata route under RCS Udan Scheme.
+Flights for other destinations started later on.

+On 16 April 2025, The Airport commenced its first night-time commercial flight operations with a scheduled service to New Delhi operated by IndiGo.
+This development marked the beginning of night-time operations at the airport and introduced a second daily flight on the Deoghar-Delhi route.